eclipse-apoapsis/ort-server/website/docs/user-guide/concepts/structure.md

 #### Writers

 Users in the _writers_ group have the roles of the _readers_ group.
-Additionally, they can create child entities.
-On repository level, they can trigger new ORT runs.
+Additionally, they can manage secrets and infrastructure services and create child entities.
+On product and repository levels, they can trigger new ORT runs.

 #### Admins

 Users in the _admins_ group have the roles of the _writers_ group.
-Additionally, they can manage secrets, infrastructure services and user groups.
+Additionally, they can manage user groups and delete the entity.

+A user who creates a product or repository automatically becomes an admin of it.